 FACETS of Mathematicians

-In the event series FACETS of Mathematicians we plan to meet roughly once a month to thematize career-relevant aspects of mathematical culture.
+In the event series FACETS of Mathematicians we meet once a month to thematize career-relevant aspects of mathematical culture.
 Possible topics are

 - gender distribution,